folio-org/okapi/doc/guide.md

 ### Enabling both modules for the other tenant

-Our other tenant needs to use /sample as well, but it needs to be authenticated to be allowed to do so.
+Our other tenant needs to use /sample as well, but it needs to be authenticated to be allowed to do that.
 So we need to enable both sample-module and auth for it:

 ```
 cat > /tmp/enabletenant2a.json <<END